imarc/mill4-wp-starter-theme/README.md

 1. Update the `.gitignore` file accordingly:
     * Remove the entry for `pantheon.upstream.yml`.
 It's critical that this file is committed to the repository, or else the site will not be able to deploy.
-    * Add the following entries for your theme:
+    * Add the following entries for your theme and ACF Pro:
         ```
         /web/app/themes/<your-theme>/.hot
         /web/app/themes/<your-theme>/node_modules/